chukwunnonso/Technical-writing/introduction-to-github/github.md

 Working on fascinating projects is usually enjoyable.
 However, we need to secure the project, track progress and even work alongside others.

 You may have been told "make sure you have a backup".
 Well, before the invent of GitHub, developers used punch cards and even USB flash drives for backups.
 Aside the burden of updating the project after making changes and ensuring the device is well secured, collaboration was hell.
-Lets discuss how to utilize GitHub while working on our project or as part of a team.
+Let's discuss how to maximize GitHub while working on our project or as part of a team.

 ## What is GitHub?

-The words "Git" and "Hub" makeup GitHub.
-What then is Git?

  **Git** is a distributed version control system (DVCS), meaning your local machine gets a mirror copy of the source code and history.
 Globally, Git is the most adopted version control system in terms of popularity.
-We could credit this widespread adoption to its compatibility on Windows, MacOS, ond Linux Operating System.
-Go [here](https://git-scm.com/.) to download Git. <br><br><br>
+We could credit this widespread adoption to its compatibility on Windows, MacOS, and Linux Operating System.
+Repositories on Git are local repositories and can be lost.

+Download [Git](https://git-scm.com/.) here. <br><br><br>

 ![Image](git-home.png)

 GitHub is a platform for hosting ` Git ` repositories on a distant server on the internet.
+Repositories on GitHub are safe and can be accessed from anywhere by you if it is private or seen by everyone on the internet if it is a public repository.
+Repositories on GitHub are called remote repositories.

-GitHub simplifies connecting with developers across the globe.
-It offers you the chance to improve your skills by contributing to open source projects of others.
-Open source are projects that you can contribute to and modify.
+Connecting with developers across the globe is straightforward using GitHub and you can improve your skills by contributing to  [open source](https://opensource.com/resources/what-open-source) projects.
 Git is very essential to GitHub.

 *Repository or Repo as some may call it means folder.*

-To use GitHub, you need to sign up on [GitHub](https://github.com/)
+Sign up with [GitHub](https://github.com/) to get started.

 ![Image](github-signup.png)<br><br><br>